 Now, Paul compares the gift of prophesy (teaching the Word of God) with speaking in tongues.
 So what is this "speaking in tongues" that he is talking about?
 In Acts 2, we see that the apostles were filled with the Holy Spirit and began to speak in other languages.
 There were people there from all different parts of the world and, although the apostles did not know their language, they were able to share the gospel with the people in their own languages.
 This was clearly from God as they had no training in these other languages.
 Paul compares this speaking in tongues (without someone to interpret) with the gift of teaching in a language that people understand.
 If someone speaks in a foreign language that his audience does not know, then, it is as if he were speaking only to God.
 Many in the church today have misunderstood this gift of tongues and it has become babbling in a supposedly "unknown" language that is known only to them and God.
 This is a lie and goes against what Paul taught as the reason for the spiritual gifts which is to build up the body of believers.
 I have actually been in the midst of bodies of believers that were trained to yell and scream in these "unknown tongues" on cue and they would call it praying.
 They would even criticize you if you did not take part in it and others would go so far as to say you are not in Christ if you don't have your own language.
 This is not of God but a learned behavior of men.

-I would like every one of you to speak in tongues, but I would rather have you prophesy.
-He who prophesies is greater than one who speaks in tongues, unless he interprets, so that the church may be edified.
+I wish you would all speak in tongues, but even more I wish you would all prophesy.
+The person who prophesies is greater than the person who speaks in tongues, unless someone gives an interpretation, so that the congregation can be edified.

 Paul has been speaking about unity in the body of Christ (see chapter 12) but now he seems to create division?
 What he is saying is that one who can teach the Word of God in a manner and language that people can understand is more valuable to the church than someone who speaks in a language that they cannot understand.
 This is unless someone can interpret (translate) the words for the people.